|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Guided Safaris Tours

-A visit to the impressive Cango Caves, having amongst the largest stalagmite / stalactites in the World.
-Some of these limestone formations are colourfully illuminated.
-On to a working ostrich farm where one can learn more about these fascinating birds.
-Commercial ostrich farming started during the late 1880's in South Africa; the start of the burgeoning ostrich feather industry, with the Oudtshoorn district quickly being established as the "Feather Capital of the World".
+We will also visit a working ostrich farm where one can learn more about these fascinating birds.
+Commercial ostrich farming started during the late 1880's in South Africa; this was also the start of the ostrich industry worldwide.
+The fashion demand in Europe for ostrich feathers inspired the growth of the industry, with the Oudtshoorn district quickly being established as the “ostrich capital of the world”.
 A unique feature of the farm experience is a visit to the Ostrich Palace "Welgeluk" which was built at the height of the feather boom in 1910.
-The homestead is a National Monument and is a superb example of that period's architecture.
-Lunch will be enjoyed at this farm.
+The homestead is a National Monument and is a superb example of the type of architecture that was used at the time.
+Safari Ostrich Show Farm was established more than 40 years ago.
+Lunch may be enjoyed at this farm.

-Morning visit to the Featherbed Nature Reserve an unforgettable experience on the Knysna Lagoon.
-Featherbed is a privately-owned, Nature Reserve and a South African Heritage Site, a pristine paradise situated on the Western Head (The 'Knysna Heads' - the grand sandstone cliffs towering above the entrance to the Knysna Lagoon) accessible by ferry only.
-After driving through the reserve to the top of the Western Head, guests take the optional, 2.2 kilometre guided walk, passing through Milkwood forests onto steep sandstone cliffs, into ancient Khoi Khoi sea caves then along a scenic coastal path, fringed with Cape fynbos.
-On the coastal walk back, you can often see African Black Oystercatcher, a rare coastal bird in South Africa.
-Featherbed Nature Reserve has a breeding program for the rare Blue Duiker - (one of the smallest antelope species in the world) - the colourful Knysna Turaco and the endangered Knysna Sea Horse.
+Today after breakfast we visit the Featherbed Reserve.
+Featherbed gives visitors to the Garden Route an unforgettable experience on the Knysna Lagoon.
+The Lagoon, more accurately defined as an estuary, has five fresh water rivers flowing in from the surrounding Outeniqua Mountains, meeting with the surge of sea water from the Indian Ocean, through the mighty headlands – known as the 'Knysna Heads' - the grand sandstone cliffs towering above the entrance to the Knysna Lagoon.
+Featherbed is a privately-owned, registered Nature Reserve and a South African Heritage Site, No.59.
+It is a pristine piece of paradise situated on the Western Head of Knysna and is accessible by ferry only.
+After driving through the reserve to the top of the Western Head, you can take the optional, 2.2 kilometre guided walk, passing through Milkwood forests onto the steep sandstone cliffs, into ancient Khoi Khoi sea caves and along a scenic coastal path fringed with aromatic fynbos.
+Your guide will inform you on the ecology, fauna, flora, bird and marine life in the reserve.
+On the coastal walk back, you can often spot the resident Black African Oyster Catcher, one of the rarest coastal birds in South Africa.
+Featherbed Nature Reserve is home to a breeding program of the rare Blue Duiker - one of the smallest antelope species in the world - the beautiful Knysna Loerie and the endangered Knysna Sea Horse.

-Lunch at The Forest Restaurant, on the edge of the Lagoon, under a canopy of Milkwood trees.
+Lunch will be at The Forest Restaurant is situated on the edge of the Lagoon under a canopy of Milkwood trees.

-Balance of the afternoon at leisure, stroll around the town or the interesting Knysna Waterfront for some shopping or relaxation.
+Later this afternoon you are at leisure to stroll around the town or the cute Knysna Waterfront to catch up on some shopping or relaxation.

-Drive to Port Elizabeth, visiting the Indian Ocean town / beach of Plettenberg Bay on to the Bloukrantz Bridge where you have the opportunity to bungee jump at this, the highest commercial bungee jump in the World, at 216-metres!
-This would be for your own account.
-Visit the Tsitsikamma National Park and walk to the suspension bridge over the Storms River at it's mouth, the round trip taking about an hour and a half, then on to the Paul Sauer Bridge over the Storms River - beautiful views of the Gorge - enjoy lunch here.
+Today we travel to Port Elizabeth, stopping along the way to visit Plettenberg Bay and then on to the Bloukrantz Bridge where you can bungee jump at this, the highest commercial bungee jump in the world at 216-metres!
+Please note that this is for your own account.
+We then visit the Tsitsikamma National Park and walk to the suspension bridge over the Storms River, the round trip taking about an hour and a half and then on to the Paul Sauer Bridge over the Storms River and take a stroll onto the bridge and enjoy lunch here.